-• The header line of a unified diff produced with the -du option for patch(1) use displays the diffed files in Perforce syntax, not local syntax.
+• The header line of a unified diff produced with the -du option for use with patch(1) displays filenames in Perforce syntax, not local syntax.

-p4 diff file#5 Compare the client workspace revision of file file to the fifth depot revision. p4 diff @1999/05/22 Compare all open files in the client workspace to the revisions in the depot as of midnight on May 22, 1999. p4 diff -du file Run the comparison on file file, displaying output in a format suitable for the patch(1) utility. p4 diff -d-brief file Run the comparison on file, passing thebrief flag to the underlying diff routine.
+p4 diff file#5 Compare the client workspace revision of file file to the fifth depot revision. p4 diff @1999/05/22 Compare all open files in the client workspace to the revisions in the depot as of midnight on May 22, 1999. p4 diff -du file Run the comparison on file file, displaying output in a format suitable for the patch(1) utility.

-p4 diff -sr | p4 -x - revert Revert all open, unchanged files.
+p4 diff -sr p4 -x - rev ert Revert all open, unchanged files.
 This differs from p4 revert -a (revert all unchanged files, where resolving a file, even if no changes are made, counts as a change), in that it reverts files whose workspace content matches the depot content, including resolved files that happen to be identical to those in the depot.
-The first command lists all unchanged files; the second command (running p4 -x and taking arguments, one per line, from standard input, abbreviated as "-") reverts each file in that list.
+The first command shows all open, unchanged files.
+The second command (running $p4 -x$ and taking arguments, one per line, from standard input, abbreviated as "-") reverts each file in that list.
 (This is the UNIX version of this command; it uses a pipe.
 Most operating systems have some equivalent way of performing these operations in series).
-For more information about the -x option to p4, see the Global Options section.
+For more information about the $-x$ option to p4, see the Global Options section.